djhshih/setup-linux/README.md

 After your succesful install, `fac` command will be available.

 #### Install softwares through 'fac'
-To install packages, you can use 'fac' as an alternative.
+To install packages, you can use 'fac install <pkg>'.
 Avaiable packagese are listed [here](https://github.com/djhshih/patefiant/tree/master/pkg).
 To install, for example, 'cromwell':

 ```bash
 fac install cromwell
 ```

-File will be installed in `$DESTDIR/bin`.
+For more detailed instructions, please refer to [here](https://github.com/djhshih/setup-linux/blob/main/patefiant.md)

 ### Working with others